 Why Hire Us?

-Mr. Bentley has been recognized for his achievements in eminent domain and land use law by Florida Trend magazine and was chosen as a 2015 Legal Elite.
-Locally, Mark has been recognized as one of Tampa Bay’s Best Lawyers from 2010- 2015 by Tampa Bay Magazine as well as included in 2015 Tampa’s Top Rated Lawyers, an achievement that exclusively recognizes “AV” rated attorneys.
+Mr. Bentley has been recognized for his achievements in eminent domain and land use law by Florida Trend Magazine and was chosen as a 2015 Legal Elite.
+Locally, Mark has been recognized as one of Tampa Bay’s Best Lawyers from 2010 – 2015, Super Lawyers by Tampa Bay Magazine as well as included in 2015 Tampa’s Top Rated Lawyers, an achievement that exclusively recognizes “AV” rated attorneys.

 Mark Bentley, P.A., has been selected as one of the Best Law Firms in the U.S. for 2014 and 2015 by U.S. News and World Report.
 In addition to his eminent domain and land use expertise, Mark has been generally recognized as one of the leading national authorities in the area of noise regulations, where he represents both the regulated community, as well as local and state governments.

 Mark Bentley and his staff will stay in close communication with you, keeping an eye on the “big picture” of your legal matter while pursuing the best possible resolution.

 In handling your case, Mark Bentley, P.A. will employ the top experts in their respective fields to assist you in achieving the results that you are seeking — and if your matter relates to an eminent domain case, obtaining the maximum compensation that you are entitled to under the law.